Volunteer Experience (Optional)

 Day 7 & 8

 On Monday and Tuesday our group will perform service work at the beautiful Biblical Tamar Park.
 We will use our talents to provide a valuable service to the Park.
 There will be time in the evening for walking tours of the fascinating archaeological ruins located at the Park as well as discussions about the important and strategic location of this ancient site.
-The Park has one of the oldest trees in Israel and there is always time to take a hike up to the top of Prayer Mountain for sunset.
+We will have our tour bus at Tamar and so at 2:30 pm we will board our bus and tour local historic sites.
+On Monday we will go to Mt.
+Hor, the burial mountain of Aaron and on Tuesday we will spend the afternoon at the Dead Sea enjoying the healing waters.
+Those who want to stay in the Park can sit under one of the oldest trees in Israel and there is always time to take a hike up to the top of Prayer Mountain to view the sunset.

 We will begin our day with a visit to the ancient fortress of Masada, known today as the site where 960 revolutionary Jewish holdouts died rather than surrender to the Romans.
 Some will choose to run or hike the famed “snake path” up the side of Masada, while others will take the cable car to the top.
 We will learn that Masada was originally built by the Maccabees, and fortified by Herod the Great between 37-31 BCE as a refuge for himself in the event of a revolt.
 From the top of Masada you will be able to look down upon the ruins of Roman encampments.
 We will visit an ancient “synagogue without walls” atop Masada.
-We will then stop at a public beach along the Dead Sea where we will be able to shop and float in waters of the Dead Sea, after which we will go back to Tamar for dinner and then another peaceful night’s rest.
+We will continue north to the famous national Park of Ein Gedi where young David hid from King Saul in the caves.
+The water falls and the wild animals are beautiful to see.
+We will go back to Tamar for dinner and then another peaceful night’s rest.

 Work day at Biblical Tamar